ctb/titus-blog/src/research-software-reuse.rst

 reach that goal may better enable other individuals, teams, or entire fields to reach *their* end goal faster, better, cheaper, and more accurately.
-This is the point I failed to make well when I said `Virtual machines are harmful to reproducibility <http://ivory.idyll.org/blog/vms-considered-harmful.html>`__; somewhat ironically, Mick agreed with me on that one :)
+This is the point I failed to make well when I said `Virtual machines are harmful to reproducibility <http://ivory.idyll.org/blog/vms-considered-harmful.html>`__; somewhat ironically, Mick agrees with me on that one :)

 I have seen many arguments online in various fora that publishing a